 We are called the people of the Cross, because we love people… even if they disagree with us or hold different values than we do.
 Even when they hate us, slander us, reject us, or murder us.

 Love is our call.
 Love is our mission.
-Be it ISIS, the KKK, or those who choose a same sex marriage.
+Be it ISIS, the KKK, your neighbor, your parents, pastor, or those who choose a same sex marriage.

 Please don’t forget that.
 And please act like you believe it.